-a) PUBLIC/PRIVATE OPINIONS: There have been no public campaigns and almost no media reports on this topic in BiH.
-It can be expected that the acceptance of GE animals and clones is negative.

-b) MARKET ACCEPTANCE/ STUDIES: There is only very little awareness of GE animals or cloning in BiH.
-The market acceptance of GE animals and clones for producers, importers, retailers, and consumers is unknown.
+- a) PUBLIC/PRIVATE OPINIONS: There have been no public campaigns and almost no media reports on this topic in BiH. - b) MARKET ACCEPTANCE/ STUDIES: There is only very little awareness of GE animals or cloning in BiH.
+The market acceptance of GE animals and clones for producers, importers, retailers, and consumers is yet unknown.
 There are no specific marketing studies regarding GE animals and/or cloning use or acceptance.